nautobot/nautobot/nautobot/docs/development/testing.md

 ```

 !!! info
     To output the performance evaluation to a file for later use, i.e. as performance baselines for future test runs, do `invoke performance-test --performance-snapshot`.
-This command will collect the `name` of the test and their `execution_time` and store them in a .yml file default to `report.yml`.
+This command will collect the `names` of the test and their `execution_time` and store them in a .yml file default to `report.yml`.
 Subsequently, the data in that file will have to be manually added to the baseline file set at [`TEST_PERFORMANCE_BASELINE_FILE`](../configuration/optional-settings.md#test_performance_baseline_file) to be used as baselines in performance tests.

 Example output of `invoke performance-test --performance-snapshot`: